Skip to Content

 If you’re looking to create a comprehensive estate plan or refine an existing one, you may want to consider a trust.
 As versatile and powerful instruments, trusts can help you achieve estate planning goals that range from probate avoidance, asset protection, and increased privacy to considerable control over how assets are dispersed or managed for your beneficiaries.

-As a firm with an active estate planning practice designed to help folks and families protect their financial interests, Nguyen Law Group has helped countless clients across Southern California leverage the power of trusts to accomplish their current and future goals.
-We take the time to educate our clients about estate planning tools and their available options and provide the counsel they need to accurately construct and implement their plan.
+As a firm with an active estate planning practice designed to help individuals and families protect their financial interests, Nguyen Law Group has assisted countless clients across Southern California in leveraging the power of trusts to accomplish their current and future goals.
+We take the time to educate our clients about estate planning tools and their available options, providing the counsel required to accurately construct and implement their plan.

-If you’d like more information about setting up a trust or how a trust might be of benefit for your estate plan, our Santa Ana trust attorney is here to help.
+If you’d like more information about setting up a trust or discovering how a trust might benefit your estate plan, our Santa Ana trust attorney is here to help.
 Call (909) 328-6280 or contact us online to request an initial consultation.

 What Is a Trust?